LLazarek/blame-evaluation-gt/writing/reviews/icfp21-rebuttal.md

 here.
 After looking at the plot in Section 6.2 of [38] we believe the right numbers are 6.2x and 17.2x (the 18x is an upper bound).

-These numbers are still orders-of-magnitude better than Shallow.
-We believe this gap needs an explanation.
+These numbers, however, are still orders-of-magnitude better than Shallow.
+Hence, we believe this gap needs an explanation.

 > Claim (2), that local variables in Reticulated Python are dynamically